Dr. John Michel, a distinguished professor emeritus of mathematics at Marietta College

 Dr. Michel was preceded in death by his daughter, Jennifer Keefer.
 She was a young wife and mother with a career in fine arts public relations.
 She died of cancer at age 33, leaving behind two small children.
 His parents, Russell and Elnora Michel, also preceded his death.

 He is survived by his wife Kay of Marietta; his son Jeff and wife Deniz of Richmond, Virginia; two grandchildren, Ellie and Hank Keefer of Columbus, and their parents Tony and Julie Keefer, also of Columbus; and his brother Mark Michel of Albuquerque, New Mexico.
 He is also survived by many brothers and sisters in law, nieces and nephews.

-A Celebration of Life will be held for Dr. Michel in the Great Room in Andrews Hall at Marietta College on Saturday, June 30, 2018 from 2 p.m. to 4 p.m.
-Family will greet friends for the first hour, and an organized program about John’s life will begin at 3 p.m.
+A Celebration of Life will be held for Dr. Michel in the Great Room in Andrews Hall at Marietta College on Saturday, June 30, 2018 at 2 p.m.
+The family will be hosting a reception immediately following the service.
 The Michel Family is in the process of establishing the John and Katharine Michel Fund for Mathematics at Marietta College.
 In lieu of flowers, contributions in John’s memory should be directed to the: John and Katharine Michel Fund for Mathematics, c/o Marietta College Office of Advancement, 215 Fifth Street, Marietta, Ohio 45750.
 Contributions are tax deductible.
 It is also possible to contribute by donating in memory of Dr. Michel at https://marietta.edu/give, designating the fund.